Aramir10/pandas-challenge/Trends Report.md

 ### Purchasing Analysis

 The most profitable Items are the most popular as well.
-The item with the ID 92 " Final Critic, Oath breaker & he item with the ID 178 Last Hope of the Breaking Storm
+The item with the ID 92 " Final Critic, Oath breaker & the item with the ID 178 Last Hope of the Breaking Storm